wishingonasummerrosestar/tiktoktechjamteamnine9/README.md

 failure, tuning the threshold on a held-out degraded set is likely a significant and nearly free gain. `evaluate.threshold_sweep()` produces the FPR/FNR curve.

+**Run-to-run variance.** Noise augmentation uses an unseeded random generator, so the three noise conditions vary by roughly 0.01 AUC between runs.
+All figures here are from the run recorded in the notebook.

 ---